realm/realm-dotnet-lfs/Docs/index.md

 dotnet add package Realm.LFS
 ```

 It provides the basic building blocks for working with binary data.
-In addition to it, there are 3 packages that provide an implementation for the `RemoteFileManager`:
+In addition to it, there are 3 packages that provide an implementation for the `RemoteStorageManager`:

 1. [`Realm.LFS.Functions`](https://www.nuget.org/packages/Realm.LFS.Functions) provides a file manager that calls an Atlas Function to obtain a pre-signed url.
 Then it uploads data to the retried url.
 2. [`Realm.LFS.S3`](https://www.nuget.org/packages/Realm.LFS.S3) uses the S3 SDK to upload files to an S3 bucket.
 3. [`Realm.LFS.Azure`](https://www.nuget.org/packages/Realm.LFS.Azure) uses the Azure SDK to upload files to Azure Blob Storage.

-If you use another service or have your own web server that can process the file uploads, you need to supply your own implementation of `RemoteFileManager`.
+If you use another service or have your own web server that can process the file uploads, you need to supply your own implementation of `RemoteStorageManager`.

 ## Usage